 Only use estate funds to settle outstanding bills

-You are protected by the Fair Debt Collect Practices Act, a federal law that limits who a collector can contact regarding the debts of a deceased person.
+You are protected by the Fair Debt Collection Practices Act (FDCPA), a federal law that limits who a collector can contact regarding the debts of a deceased person.

-Any money owed to the estate and other credits or assets must also go to the estate unless the account has a designated beneficiary.
+Any money owed to the estate and other Credits or Assets must also go into the estate account, unless the account that holds those assets is designed as Transfer-on-Death and a Beneficiary has been named.

 List of Community Property states